SITE RENOVATION

 So how effective can therapists truly be without an education in the liberal artsTo be a truly competent therapist, I believe (with some reservations), a person may need to be as disciplined and educated as a medical doctor.
 (How often does that happen?)

 A common belief is that, in psychology we aren’t dealing with the nuts and bolts of body parts and instruments and, therefore, do not directly impact life and death.
 However, within the realm of the mental and spiritual life of clients, the therapist can be effective in enhancing the quality of life and even in helping to prevent early death and suicide.
-Considering this, appropriate therapeutic methods and qualified therapists are indispensable!
+Considering this, appropriate therapeutic methods and qualified therapists seem indispensable!

 Some therapists appear naturally intelligent and emotionally in tune with others' emotions.
-They seem to have incredible instincts when it comes to what to say and do with a particular person.
+They seem to have incredible instincts when it comes to what to say and do with a particular client.
 They seem to have a natural talent.
 Yet, without adequate education, I still believe even the most intuitive therapist is at a disadvantage.

 In providing effective therapy, counselors need to ask themselves a number of critical questions.
 For example, how does providing therapy affect clinicians' emotions?
 (Consider burn-out.)
 Can they effectively manage their involvement with others?
 Can they keep their boundaries?
 Have they learned tools, backed by good research that are most effective in particular cases?
 Can they conceptualize their clients' cases more fully due to their additional training in philosophy and/or religion?